-- cd ~/eecs280-w15/p2/.git/hooks #Or wherever you put this - ln -s ~/hooks/post-commit .
+- cd ~/eecs280-w15/p2/.qit/hooks #Or wherever you put this - ln -s ~/scripts/run-tests ./post-commit

 The command ln -s creates a symbolic link, or symlink.
 Recall symlinks are just like pointers.
 This design lets us install the same commit hook into multiple repositories just by pointing to it.
 If we ever update or make improvements to the hook, all of the repositories that use it will automatically get upgraded.